youurayy/redisclient/readme.md

 # redisclient

-a lightweight wrapper to make
+a lightweight wrapper to make the usage of mrraney's redis a rock-solid and straigforward experience

 ## use